Rentiesville, Oklahoma

 Rentiesville is a town in McIntosh County, Oklahoma, United States.
 It was founded in 1903 and named for William Rentie, a local landowner.
-It was one of 50 all-black towns in Oklahoma and one of 13 that still survives.
-The population was 128 at the 2010 census, an increase of 25.5 percent from 102 in 2000.
+It was one of 50 all-black towns in Oklahoma and is one of 13 that still survive.
+The population was 103 at the 2020 census, down from 128 in 2010.

 History

-The Civil War Battle of Honey Springs was fought about a half mile east of present-day Rentiesville and south of Oktaha, near the county line; the Honey Springs Battlefield is on the National Register of Historic Places listings in Muskogee County, Oklahoma.
+The Civil War Battle of Honey Springs was fought about a half mile east of present-day Rentiesville and south of Oktaha, near the county line; the Honey Springs Battlefield, now within the Rentiesville town limits, is listed on the National Register of Historic Places.
 Honey Springs was Oklahoma's largest Civil War engagement.

 Rentiesville was founded as an all-black town in 1903 on land owned by William Rentie and Phoebe McIntosh.
-The post office opened May 11, 1904, and the town became a flag stop on the Missouri-Kansas-Texas Railroad.
+The post office opened May 11, 1904, and the town became a flag stop on the Missouri–Kansas–Texas Railroad.
 William Rentie was the town's only lawman until 1908, when he was shot and killed by a man he had arrested for being drunk and disorderly.

 In 1990, the population was 69.